Back to Main.

 - Cool Pet: The only animal in the Zoologic Chamber was an extremely rare yellow-headed amazon.

-- Drink Order: He is usually seen drinking premium alcoholic drinks, especially premium vodka, mostly because he's sorta miserable.
+- Drink-Based Characterization: He is usually seen drinking premium alcoholic drinks, especially premium vodka, mostly because he's sorta miserable.

 - Character Death: He quickly meets his demise at the hands of Dirge.